Getting Started with Workflows

 And that’s it!
 In simple terms, you have a trigger, a filter, and an action.
 But this is just the beginning of getting a deeper feel for automation, let’s review some examples of common things to automate.

-Advanced Workflows
+Types of Advanced Workflows

 When using workflows, you will soon find that you can do “almost” anything.
 But as you increase the complexity, you also increase the likelihood of encountering unexpected issues or errors.
 So let's go over how to get started with Advanced Workflows and Automation.

-IF/Else Conditions
+IF/Else Conditions (Workflow Action)

-Within a workflow you can add an if/else condition, allowing you to redirect the flow of contacts to specific paths and actions.
+Within a workflow, you can add an if/else condition, allowing you to redirect the flow of contacts to specific paths and actions.
 This is powerful.
 Allowing you to split actions into new branches providing a unique experience based on the current contact details within the workflow.

 After adding an IF/Else you can create branches based on conditions, so a new contact must match a branch to be put down a unique set of actions.
 This allows a split and unique experience based on the contact within a workflow.
 Powerful when customizing a message and experience to contact or flow.

-Chaining Workflows
+Chaining Multiple Workflows Together

 When working with automation, you will notice the need for multiple workflows to achieve a task.
 Or even that using multiple workflows is cleaner to manage.
 For example, creating a workflow for each stage of your current pipeline and sales motions.